nepluno/SoapFilm3D/readme.md

 * libPNG (https://libpng.sourceforge.io/)
 * zLib (https://www.zlib.net/)
 * GLEW (http://glew.sourceforge.net/)
+* OpenMP

-On Mac OS X or Linux-based systems, most of the dependencies are either included, or can be easily installed with Homebrew (https://brew.sh) or the APT package handling utility.
+On Mac OS X or Linux-based systems, most of the dependencies are either included, or can be easily installed with [Homebrew](https://brew.sh) or the APT package handling utility.

+For using OpenMP with AppleClang on Mac OS X, please follow [this guide](https://mac.r-project.org/openmp/) to download the OpenMP run-time libraries and headers and put them into the corresponding system directories.

 On Windows you may need manually download and install some of them.